Sherzer Observatory

 Norbert Vance in the Sherzer Observatory.

-Winter 2025 Hours: The observatory will open on select CLEAR evenings following the student astronomy club meetings which are taking place on Mondays in 402 Sherzer at 7:30pm.
-These hours may adjust soon in response to the end of Daylight Saving Time.
+Summer term 2025 Hours: The observatory will open on select CLEAR evenings following the student astronomy club meetings which are to be announced when established in the weeks ahead.
+These hours will be adjusted in response to the start of Daylight Saving Time.
 For the most up-to-date information on events and open observing please check the Astronomy Club page for details.
-One exception, IF CLEAR, the observatory will be open 1-3am for the total lunar eclipse.
-That's Thursday, March 13th into Friday morning the 14th, again, IF CLEAR!
-Dress WARM if you decide to show up.
-It will be cold- it's March, it's late.
-Another way to enjoy the eclipse is to observe through a pair of binoculars or small telescope.
+It will be cool after sunset.
+Dress for success.

 Equipment